iel-bakk/42-FT_IRC/README.md

 IRC, an Application Layer protocol, is used by the World Wide Web (WWW).
 A protocol defines rules governing communication between entities.
 In the context of computer networking, it specifies how devices communicate over a network.

-## WWW 🌐

-"WWW" stands for World Wide Web, a system of interlinked hypertext documents accessed via the internet.
-It involves servers, computers, and devices allowing people to access and share information globally.

-This project teaches network programming, socket programming, and the IRC protocol implementation in C++.
-It involves handling multiple clients simultaneously using multiple threads.

 ## IRC Network 🌐

 **IRC nets** refer to collections of servers connected for Internet Relay Chat (IRC).
 Each IRC network has channels, rules, and user communities.
 Users connect to IRC networks using client software.